S3 features

 Complete a multi-part upload by listing all parts in the final object in ascending order.

-Any parts uploaded but not specified in this call are discarded.
+Any parts that are uploaded but not specified in this call are discarded.

 Conditional write headers (If-None-Match, If-Match) are supported.
 See Conditional writes.